MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="summary"></a>Riepilogo

-DBAnalyzer fornisce agli amministratori un'analisi rapida e semplice Skype for Business Server 2015.
+DBAnalyzer offre agli amministratori un'analisi rapida e semplice Skype for Business Server database 2015.

 ## <a name="import-storage-service-data"></a>Importare Archiviazione servizio dati
 <a name="Issd"> </a>